joekbullard/joekbullard.github.io/content/posts/mapchallenge-day10.md

 ---
 title: "Day 10 - North America"
 date: 2023-11-10T09:47:30Z
-draft: true
+draft: false
 ---

 Pretty simple one for today, all biological records of one of the most notorious of US imports, the Eastern Grey Squirrel.

-For the plot I used plotly and datashader.
+For the viualisation I used plotly and datashader.

 {{< load-plotly >}}
 {{< plotly json="/day10.json" height="800px" >}}

+Data: NBN Trust (2023).
+The National Biodiversity Network (NBN) Atlas. https://ror.org/00mcxye41.

 ```python
 import requests